HePeng2016/3D_Rotation_Group_Equivariant_Representations/README.md

 # Introduction

-This software package is used to represent the spherical harmonic tensors in a rotation equivariant way.
+This software package is used to represent the spherical harmonic tensors in a rotation equivariance or invariance way.
+This package is implemented in two different versions.
+One version uses Julia.
+The other version uses C++.
+They have the same function.
-# Installation
+# Installation (julia)
      include("./equivalentFeatures.jl")
      using  .equivalentFeatures
 # Initial